SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

                 - npx -p @sap/cds-dk cds build --production
         ```

     3. Add and configure the destination content module.
 This is where you define destinations and service keys for the destinations that are automatically created in the provider subaccount.
+The destination `poetry-slams-cdm` is a Common Data Model (CDM) design time destination, which points to the location of the stored CDM in the HTML5 repository.

         > Note that the subpath *poetryslammanager* in the attribute `URL` of the destination `poetry-slams-cdm` below must match the value in the field `service` of the object `sap.cloud` defined in the files [*./app/poetryslams/webapp/manifest.json*](../../../tree/main-multi-tenant/app/poetryslams/webapp/manifest.json) [*./app/visitors/webapp/manifest.json*](../../../tree/main-multi-tenant/app/visitors/webapp/manifest.json).